aaron-em/long-s-mode.el/README.md

 exceſſive effort to do ſo, as deſcribed in the comments juſt prior to its definition.
 If you know Emacs well enough to tell me what I'm doing wrong there, I'll be delighted to hear from you.

-If there exiſts an uppercaſe verſion of the ſ-glyph, I am not aware of it.
-Its abſence reſults in the loſs of orthographic information when ſ-mode is in uſe, due to the tranſlation of the initial majuſcule S-glyph into a lowercaſe ſ-glyph.
-An implementation of the inverſe operation ſhould be able to recover this loſt information from context; a candidate rule might be "For a given 'ſ' ſurrounded by majuſcules, or occurring in the initial poſition of a word which follows a ſequence of non-alphanumeric characters, replace it with 'S'; otherwiſe, replace it with 's'."
-Even ſo, manual review and cleanup would likely be required.

-As ſomething of a corollary to the preceding point, this library does not implement tranſlation from ſ back to {S,s}.
-Perhaps ſomeday I'll be inclined to write that code; perhaps you'll do ſo before I get around to it, and delight me with a pull requeſt.

 Miſcellany
 ----------